Skip to main content

 Outline any content formats you’d like to see (e.g. articles for education, videos for product launches, social posts for engagement).

-This helps Media Owners focus their ideas in the right direction.
+This helps Media Partners focus their ideas in the right direction.

 • Timelines and response deadlines